SelfMagician/Magic/index.md

-This is the only Magic book.
+The only Magic book.

 Controller is Self.

-1 Non-Self or 1 God becomes Acting Self and acts as Self if control is given by Self.

 Magic in 3 modes [Once, Switch{On/Off}, Forever On]:

 -   No replacement of Self.
 [Forever On]
--   Acting Self.
-[Switch{On/Off}]
+-
 -   Visual View.
 [Forever On]
 -   Hologram.
 [Forever On]
--   Avatars.
+-   Original Names.
 [Forever On]
+-   Original Personal Identity with creamy white color.
+[Forever On]
 -   No spell Magic.
 [Forever On]
 -   Magic by Self overrides any magic.
 [Forever On]
 -   Com.
 [Switch{On/Off}]
 -   Soul Com.
 [Switch{On/Off}]
--   Original Names.
+-   Avatars.
 [Forever On]
--   Original Personal Identity with creamy white color.
+-   Avatar Names.
 [Forever On]
--   Avatar Name.
+-   Avatar acts as Electric shield.
 [Forever On]
--   Avatar is Electric shield.
-[Forever On]
 -   Avatar modification by Self.
 [Forever On]
+-   Acting Self.
+[Switch{On/Off}]
+>   1 Non-Self or 1 God becomes Acting Self and acts as Self if control is given by Self.
 -   Language books.
 [Forever On]
 -   Translation books.
 [Forever On]
 -   Rainbow shield.
 [Switch{On/Off}]